marzdrel/exid/README.md

 user.exid_field # => :uuid
 ```

-The `exid_handle` instanec method simply returns last 10 characters of
+The `exid_handle` instance method simply returns last 10 characters of
 identifier.
 This might be useful for displaying in the UI as distinguishing
 identifier.
 If the UUID7 is used as the identifier, the first few characters
 are not random.
 They come from the timestamp, so they will be the same for most